Minisungam/BenSimmonsBot/README.md

 - [x] /daily_scores - Allows the user to enable or disable the daily scores service.
 - [x] /set_channels - Allows the user to choose channels to display updates from within Discord.

-### Recursive Functions
+### Services
 - [x] Transactions - Will pull player transaction data from NBA.com and puts it into the selected channel.
-- [ ] Daily Scores - Displays the current day's games and their scores, and keeps the message up to date.
-(UNTESTED)
+- [x] Daily Scores - Displays the current day's games and their scores, and keeps the message up to date.

 ### Chat Commands
 - [x] !help - Displays a list of chat commands.